built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-add-conditions.md

 ## Using conditions

 At other points in the platform we can check conditions, for example deciding to show a button or menu entry.
 You can check that one or many conditions are true using the following code.
-See [menu.ts](../client/src/framework/menu.ts#97) and [buttons.ts](../client/src/framework/buttons.ts#34)
+See [menu.ts](../client/src/framework/menu.ts#97) and [buttons.ts](../client/src/framework/buttons.ts#34).
+Browser buttons and menus can be configured to use the conditions, see [How to Customize Browser Buttons](./how-to-customize-browser-buttons.md) and [How to Customize Browser Menus](./how-to-customize-browser-menus.md)

 ```ts
 const hasCondition = await checkConditions(['has-some-value']);